altano/npm-packages/packages/html-cdnify/README.md

 ];
 ```

+Note that any `transformDefinitions` you pass are **merged with** these
-If you'd like to ovverride any of these, specify the same selector and attribute but a different attributeParser.
+defaults rather than replacing them.
+To override one, specify the same selector
+and attribute but a different attributeParser.
 For example:

 ```js
 import { cdnify } from "@altano/html-cdnify");